 Caring for children has always been at the heart of Eden Valley Hospice and Jigsaw, with one of the first patients cared for at the hospice being a young child.
-Over the following years the hospice provided both day care and respite care for children across Cumbria and is soon became apparent that a purpose built facility would be valuable to many local counties.
+Over the following years the hospice provided both day care and respite care for children across Cumbria and it soon became apparent that a purpose built facility would be valuable to many local families.

 In 2005 the hospice launched the Jigsaw Appeal to build a purpose built children’s hospice in Cumbria.
-Through the support and generosity of individuals, businesses and community groups from through the county the appeal reached its £1,000,000 fundraising target to replace the existing facility, which provided over night facilities for two children and a day care facility.
+Through the support and generosity of individuals, businesses and community groups from throughout the county the appeal reached its £1,000,000 fundraising target to replace the existing facility, which provided over night care for two children and a day care facility.

 In December 2007 the purpose built facility became fully operational and we began to care for children and young adults from throughout Cumbria.
 Your continued generosity has allowed our nurses to provide and develop our care to children and young adults.